-Contestants must select their monologues from the 2021 Monologue Packet, provided by the ESU on our website.
-The packet has been updated for this season and includes over 250 monologues from more than 120 characters in all 38 plays.
+Contestants must select their monologues from this year's Monologue Packet, provided by the ESU on our website.
+The packet includes over 250 monologues from more than 120 characters in all 38 plays.
 The selections offer a variety of monologues, of 15 to 22 lines a piece; students may select any monologue, regardless of gender.
-Selections have been taken from the Folger Digital Texts resource (folgerdigitaltexts.org).
-The monologues chosen by last year's national finalists have been removed and will not be eligible at the 2021 ESU National Shakespeare Competition.
+Selections have been taken from the Folger Digital Texts resource

+(folgerdigitaltexts.org).
+The monologues chosen by last year's national finalists have been removed and will not be eligible at this year's ESU National Shakespeare Competition.